We caught technicians at Best Buy, Mobile Klinik, Canada Computers and others snooping on our personal devices | CBC News

 Marketplace visited two locations of the smartphone repair chain Mobile Klinik, which has more than 150 stores across Canada.

-At a location in Mississauga, Khan's team did not detect any snooping on the smartphone brought in for repair.
+At Square One mall in Mississauga, Khan's team did not detect any snooping on the smartphone brought in for repair.
 However, at a location in Woodbridge, the team documented that a Mobile Klinik technician scrolled through the Facebook account on the device, and looked through photos stored on the phone, including intimate selfies.

 In a statement to Marketplace, a Mobile Klinik spokesperson said "what happened in this instance is unacceptable" and that "protecting our customers' privacy is our first priority."